darkpatternsdigital/scalable-git-branching-tools/docs/show-dependants.md

-# `git show-downstream`
+# `git show-dependants`

-Shows what the downstream branches are of the current (or specified) branch.
+Shows what the dependants branches are of the current (or specified) branch.

 Usage:

-    git-show-downstream.ps1 [-target <string>] [-recurse] [-noFetch] [-quiet]
+    git-show-dependants.ps1 [-target <string>] [-recurse] [-noFetch] [-quiet]

 ## Parameters

 ### `[-target] <string>` (Optional)

-The name of the branch to list downstream branches.
+The name of the branch to list dependants branches.
 If not specified, use the current branch.

 ### `-recurse` (Optional)

-If specified, list all downstream branches recursively.
+If specified, list all dependants branches recursively.

 ## `-noFetch` (Optional)